Getting Started

 Section titled “Next steps”- Commands — full reference for every CLI command

-- Configuration — runtime modes, depth settings, and options
+- Configuration — runtime modes, feature flags, and options

 - Architecture — how the 4-stage pipeline works